Kotlin/kotlinx-atomicfu/README.md

 ### Common

-If you write a common code that should get compiled or different platforms, add `org.jetbrains.kotlinx:atomicfu-common` to your common code dependencies or apply `kotlinx-atomicfu` plugin that adds this dependency automatically:
+If you write a common code that should get compiled or different platforms, add `org.jetbrains.kotlinx:atomicfu` to your common code dependencies or apply `kotlinx-atomicfu` plugin that adds this dependency automatically:

 ```groovy